AmirLavasani/css-recap/README.md

 **Overlapping Elements**

 The `z-index` property specifies the stack order of an element (which element should be placed in front of, or behind, the others).

+## Overflow

+The CSS `overflow` property controls what happens to content that is too big to fit into an area.

+The `overflow` property has the following values:
+- `visible` - Default.
+The overflow is not clipped.
+The content renders outside the element's box.
+- `hidden` - The overflow is clipped, and the rest of the content will be invisible.
+- `scroll` - The overflow is clipped, and a scrollbar is added to see the rest of the content.
+- `auto` - Similar to scroll, but it adds scrollbars only when necessary.

+>Note: The overflow property only works for block elements with a specified height.

+**`overflow-x` and `overflow-y`**

+- `overflow-x` specifies what to do with the left/right edges of the content.
+- `overflow-y` specifies what to do with the top/bottom edges of the content.